 The human mind is a complex and wonderful thing.
 Have you ever wondered why you do the things you do?
 And have you also wondered if there is a way you could be more happy or successful?
-The best psychology books can teach you all this and more.
+The best books on psychology can teach you all this and more.

-I’ve included the best psychology books for happiness, success, self-development and relationships in the list below.
+I’ve included some of the best psychology books about happiness, success, self-development and relationships in the list below.